 What is the difference between your chilled and ambient chocolate truffles?

 We have two ranges of our chocolate truffles for a couple of reasons.
 One of these is that our chilled range has allowed us to experiment with different flavours which would not be possible in an ambient product.
 For example, our Honeycomb Caramel truffles are only available in our chilled range because the honeycomb/cinder toffee is very delicate and if not kept chilled, will dissolve after a short period of time.
-We also have our two raw chocolate truffle flavours in our chilled range: Raspberry and Dark Ecuadorian.

 The other reason is that our chocolate truffles are quite heat sensitive.
 Therefore, it is better for some shops to keep them in the chilled section to ensure you receive our products in tip-top condition.

 Different stores will stock different ranges of our product so we’d always recommend giving a quick call ahead of a visit if you are looking for a particular product or flavour.